Email FacebookTwitterMenu burgerClose thin

 Oil Mutual Funds

-Oil mutual funds operate as they would in other industries, allowing you to invest in a collection of stocks simultaneously.
+Oil mutual funds operate just as mutual funds do in other industries, allowing you to invest in a collection of stocks simultaneously.
 Investing in oil mutual funds allows you to diversify your investments by spreading money amongst upstream, downstream and integrated oil companies.

 Oil Options, Futures and Spot Market

-The oil spot market isn’t accessible to the average investor because of the money and space required.
-The spot market involves purchasing and selling thousands of barrels of oil.
-Therefore, wealthier investors might trade in the oil spot market.
+The oil spot market, meanwhile, isn’t accessible to the average investor because of the money and space required.
+The spot market involves purchasing and selling thousands of barrels of oil, making it more of an option for wealthier investors.

 Commodity ETFs, ETNs and MLPs

 Oil exchange-traded funds (ETFs) and exchange-traded notes (ETNs) correlate with oil futures but don’t purchase the contracts.
-They give investors access to this volatile section of the oil industry without the additional risk of acquiring the contracts themselves.
-One of the primary differences between the two is that you don’t have to pay taxes on ETNs until you sell them, while you pay taxes on gains from ETFs each year you hold them.
+As such, they give investors access to this volatile section of the oil industry without the additional risk of acquiring the contracts themselves.
+One of the primary differences between the ETFs and ETNs is that you don’t have to pay taxes on ETNs until you sell them, while you pay taxes on gains from ETFs each year you hold them.

-Master limited partnerships (MLPs) focus on exploration, development, mining, processing or transportation of minerals or natural resources.
+Master limited partnerships (MLPs) focus on the exploration, development, mining, processing or transportation of minerals or natural resources.
 MLPs often hold assets like oil or gas pipelines to generate cash flow.
-MLPs are pass-through entities, which means they aren’t subject to income tax.
+Because they are pass-through entities, they aren’t subject to income tax.
 Instead, the income tax liability is passed through to the unitholders or investors.
 MLP distributions are similar to the dividends from a dividend-paying stock or mutual fund.

 Energy Stocks and Equity ETFs

 An energy ETF invests in an array of energy companies.
 These funds diversify your investment dollars, spreading risk across companies.
-For example, your investment in energy stocks might involve:
+For example, your investment might involve:

 • An oil index